munificent/craftinginterpreters/book/scanning.md

     every statement even though the language theoretically lets you elide them.

 If you're designing a new language, you almost surely *should* avoid an explicit statement terminator.
-Programmers are creatures of fashion like other humans and semicolons are as passé as ALL CAPS KEYWORDS.
+Programmers are creatures of fashion like other humans, and semicolons are as passé as ALL CAPS KEYWORDS.
 Just make sure you pick a set of rules that make sense for your language's particular grammar and idioms.
 And don't do what JavaScript did.